-So, the Retro Pic of the (George) Day brings us back to a place where all good RFH seniors sought solace, comfort and, well, a little bit of senior fever, otherwise known as mischief — the Senior Lounge/Commons … whichever you called it.
+So, the Retro Pic of the (George) Day brings us back to a place where all good RFH seniors sought solace, comfort and, well, a little bit of senior solace, otherwise known as mischief.

-When the weather was not so hot, or spring-like, seniors gathered in this special little nook of theirs.
-It had cool 1970s sunken floors, some comfy furniture and bean bags and standard tables with oh-so-stylish captain’s chairs and, I do recall, carved initials in the table tops.
+When the weather was not so hot, things were especially cool in the Senior Commons.
+There, seniors gathered in this special little nook of theirs.
+It had groovy 1970s sunken floors, some comfy furniture and bean bags and standard tables with oh-so-stylish captain’s chairs and, I do recall, carved initials in the table tops.

 Recognize anyone?
-Tell us your favorite Senior Lounge antics story.
+Tell us your favorite Senior Commons antics story.